kirchbergerknorr/Magento1_UrlCacheControl/README.md

 ## Overview

-This module appends the modified timestamp to skin url's, to automatically burst Browser Cache on changes.
+This module appends the modified timestamp to skin URLs, to automatically bust Browser Cache on changes.

 ## Requirements and setup